CookEditors/NOS/_posts/2015-08-25-the-con-is-green.md

 Well, it is like lightning striking in the same place twice, as what happens?
 There is also a witness to the rubout of Dinsmore Smooch.
 This citizen immediately gets in touch with the cops.

-“Yeah.” the witness says at headquarters with me and Snooty Piper taking notes.
+“Yeah,” the witness says at headquarters with me and Snooty Piper taking notes.
 “I didn’t git a look at the baby who picked him up, but he was drivin’ a green sedan, the dirtiest lookin’ green I ever saw.
 I bet it was a hot car and was sprayed.
 No auto painter ever thought up such a color.
 I saw Smooch git in an’ then draw back like he wasn’t sure.
 The guy yanked him in and belted him over the pate.
 I run to help, but it was too late.
 I ain’t geared up to a six-cylinder job.”

 “Ahh nuts!”
 Iron Jaw says and slams down his derby so the windows rattle.
 “I have a conviction in my pocket, and that lemonhead, Gratz, loses the works.
 Is it no wonder I can’t git to amount to nothin’?”